lambdamikel/Busch-2090/README.md

 The current version of the Microtronic Emulator is called the "Micotronic Next Generation", and it comes as a PCB.
 It features many improvements over the original; i.e., SDcard-based file storage, 2095 emulation, a DS3231 battery-buffered real time clock (RTC),  a big display with different display modes that facilitate machine code learning by means of a mnemonics display / dissassembler mode, sound output, a larger number of built-in ``PGM`` ROM programs including some fun games such as the Lunar Lander, and much more.
 It also has the 4 digital inputs (DIN ports) and 4 digital outputs (DOT ports) of the original, the 1 Hz Clock signal output, and an analog input (which is currently not used by the firmware).

+The Microtronic Next Generation / 2nd Generation (see below) has a number of different display modes.
+The current display mode can be changed with the function keys ``LEFT, RIGHT`` and ``ENTER``.
+Depending on the whether the emulator is currently running a program, or halted for program entry, different information is displayed in addition to the classic Microtronic 6digit 7segment display output.
+In addition to the 6digit hex display output, depending on the display mode, either the neighborhood RAM contents of the current Program Counter (PC) is being shown (PC-1, PC, PC+1 RAM contents), optionally also with the Mnemonics of the current instruction (i.e., like a disassembler!), or the contents of the 16 work or 16 extra registers.
+There is also a very nice "big" display mode in which the Microtronic 6digit hex display output is shown in double size big font; note that this mode leaves no display space for extra information though.

+Regardless of the display mode, the current status of the emulation (running, halted, ...) is always displayed in front of the Microtronic 6digit hex display, using the following status codes:

+- ``H``: stopped
+- ``A``: enter address
+- ``P``: enter op-code
+- ``r``: running program
+- ``?``: keypad input from user requested
+- ``i``: entering / inspecting register via ``REG``
+- ``t`` : entering clock time (``PGM 3``)
+- ``C`` : showing clock time (``PGM 4``)

 The Next Generation Microtronic has an additional 8 function keys.
 From left to right, top to bottom, these are:

 - ``LEFT, RIGHT``: in RUN mode, these are used for changing the display mode.
 The buttons are also used for cursor navigation when creating an SDcard file name when saving a program to SDcard.